 B.4.
 Sportsmanship.
 All players, coaches, parents, fans, and referees will show good sportsmanship.
 Each team shall be responsible for the conduct of its coaches, managers, players, parents, and fans.
 It is the responsibility of each team to insure that its actions on or off the field do not bring disrespect upon this league.

 B.5.
 Playing Time Requirements.
 Minimum playing time per player shall be 1/3 of the game, unless the player is subject to reasonable team discipline or injury, WHICH SHALL BE CLEARLY COMMUNICATED BY THE COACH TO THE PLAYER AND FAMILY before the game begins.

-Any Player can be called upon to prove his/her legal age to the CASL Board of Directors.
+B.7.
+Proof of Age.
 All players must provide proof of birth once in their lifetime of playing in CASL.
 Proof of birth can be: birth certificate, Passport, Adoption Certificate, or Certificate of Naturalization, or School Record shall be sufficient for proof of age.

 B.8.
 Tournaments.
 MSYSA is to be notified of all tournaments entered out of state.
 A Notice to Travel must be submitted via the MSYSA/GotSoccer website.
 All GUEST players to play with CASL affiliated teams must fill out and submit the Guest Roster application to MSYSA in accordance with MSYSA rules.
 These forms can be obtained by contacting MSYSA or visiting the website, currently www.msysa.net.